🎉

 by | Oct 10, 2024

-Gamification vs game-based learning often go with each other, but it’s not similar, and is not irreplaceable.
+Gamification vs game-based learning often go with each other, but they are not similar, and aren’t irreplaceable.

 In the evolving landscape of education, gamification vs game-based learning have emerged as innovative strategies aimed at enhancing student engagement and motivation.